evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Performance

-The Nio ES8 packs an impressive punch with a maximum power of 400 kW (544 hp / 536 bhp) and a commanding total torque of 725 Nm (535 ft-lb).
+The Nio ES8 packs an impressive punch with a maximum power of 400 kW (544 hp / 536 bhp) and a commanding total torque of 725 Nm (535 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.9 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

 ## Battery, range, and charging

 Nio ES8 has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### 100kWh

-The electric vehicle features a high-capacity battery with a gross capacity of 100 kWh and a net usable capacity of 90 kWh, providing an 10 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 90 kWh, providing an 10 kWh buffer (10.0%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 460 km (286 mi).
 The consumption is 19.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.